Amebic liver abscess

 Exams and Tests

 Tests that may be done include:

 Antibiotics such as metronidazole (Flagyl) or tinidazole (Tindamax) are the usual treatment for liver abscess.
-A medication such as paromomycin or diloxanide must also be taken to get rid of all the amoebas in the intestine and to prevent the disease from coming back.
-This treatment can usually be delayed until after the abscess has been treated.
+A drug such as paromomycin or diloxanide must also be taken to get rid of all the ameba in the intestine and to prevent the disease from coming back.
+This treatment can usually wait until after the abscess has been treated.

 Without treatment, the abscess may break open (rupture) and spread into other organs, leading to death.
 People who are treated have a very high chance of a complete cure or only minor complications.

 The abscess may rupture into the abdominal cavity, the lining of the lungs, the lungs, or the sac around the heart.
 The infection can also spread to the brain.

 Call your health care provider if you develop symptoms of this disease, especially if you have recently traveled to an area where the disease is known to occur.

 When traveling in tropical countries with poor sanitation, drink purified water and do not eat uncooked vegetables or unpeeled fruit.